 Six Flags “Read to Succeed” – Free ticket to Six Flags

 This programs awards K-6 students (including homeschoolers) a free ticket to the amusement park for reading just six hours.
-My younger kids earned their tickets this year before COVID hit.
+My younger kids earned their tickets last year before COVID hit.
 All tickets issued in last year’s program will be valid through August 31, 2021, but the 2021 Read-to-Succeed Program was suspended due to COVID.

 Our family is really hoping it will resume next year.
 Keep in mind that registration for the Six Flags Read to Succeed program normally opens in January, but the deadline to sign-up is March 1.
-That’s rather late for school-year planning, but extremely early for summer programs, so make a note on your calendar to check back next January for the 2021 program.
+That’s rather late for school-year planning, but extremely early for summer programs, so make a note on your calendar to check back next January for the 2022 program.

 Book-loving moms deserve freebies, too!